skrattaren/apf.rst/apf.rst

 - [p.
 9/9] "[...] two figures were watching with considerable interest."

   The two barbarians, Bravd and Weasel, are parodies of Fritz Leiber's fantasy heroes Fafhrd and the Gray Mouser.
-The "Swords_" series of books in which they star are absolute classics, and have probably had about as much influence on the genre as Tolkien's "`Lord of the Rings`_".
+The **Swords** series of books in which they star are absolute classics, and have probably had about as much influence on the genre as Tolkien's **Lord of the Rings**.

-  The "Swords_" stories date back as far as 1939, but more than sixty years later they have lost none of their appeal.
+  The **Swords** stories date back as far as 1939, but more than sixty years later they have lost none of their appeal.
 Both "`The Colour of Magic`_" and "`The Light Fantastic`_" are, in large part, affectionate parodies of the Leiberian universe, although I hasten to add that, in sharp contrast to